HeardLibrary/linked-data/commonsbot/README.md

 `label` The specific description of the image within the work (e.g. "page 1", "front").
 MAY have an empty value if there is only a single image for the work.

-`photo_inception` The ISO 8601 date when the photo was created, i.e. YYYY-MM-DD.
+`photo_inception` The ISO 8601 date when the photo was created, i.e. in YYYY-MM-DD form.
 REQUIRED for 3D images, RECOMMENDED for 2D images.

 # Other scripts